connorrothschild/connorrothschildd.github.io/_posts/2019-12-10-tt-replication.md

                    labels = c(10,20,30,40,50,60,70,80,"90%"))
 {% endhighlight %}

-We create a bit of a buffer on the `limits` function so that we can add annotations.
+We create a bit of a buffer on the `limits` argument so that we can add annotations.
 We'll get to that later!

 ### Colors